harishravi121/PyaftertragedyX1292/README.md

 (D) Error finding #tips
 (E) None of these

-Informatics olypiad I didn't write in 2004
+Informatics olypiad I didn't write in 2004.
+I did biology in Class x1 and x2 and not computers programming and learnt it during Engineering.